 Timeline > Fine tuning mode

-Activated or deactivates the mode for fine tuning the absolute time references.
+Activates or deactivates the mode for fine tuning the absolute time references.
 If the mode is turned on the behavior of the Editor Editor will change as shown in the following:

 By scrolling, the absolute time value of a selected time point can be increased or decreased by 0.1 seconds.

-By pressing F1 plays only the first second of the currently selected time intervals is played.
+By pressing F1 only the first second of the currently selected time intervals is played.

 Timeline > Bookmarks…